A business trip can be very taxing. Oftentimes, a business trip can leave a traveler feeling worn out, bedraggled, even actually ill.

 If you are like most people, you likely hear the admonition to “drink water” with some regularity.
 The reality is that many people in the United States simply do not consume enough water on a daily basis.
 Their less than desirable water consumption habits become even less appropriate when some of these individuals take off on business trips.

 Another fact is that travel can be even more taxing on your system, requiring the consumption of even more water to remain hydrated.
-For example, the air circulating in in an airplane can prove to be particularly dehydrating.
+For example, the air circulating in an airplane can prove to be particularly dehydrating.

 Therefore, when traveling for business make a targeted effort to drink more water and to remain hydrated.
 If nothing else, follow the eight 8-ounces of water consumption guidelines that gets tossed around with some frequency.
 (Keep in mind that this guideline doesn’t apply to all people.
 If you are a bit overweight or quite active, you will need to consume more water to accomplish this minimum standard.)

 Keep one fact mind, as well.
 Thirst and dehydration can actually leave a person feeling as if they are hungry.
 Thus, if you experience a sensation of hunger when in fact in need of water, you may not properly address the issue at hand.
 If you keep hydrated AND no top of taking your daily driver multivitamin, then you’re be firing on all cylinders.

 Take Advantage of the Hotel Spa